Android-L-Porting-Team/Mako-L-Rebase/README.md

 #Android L Mako
 Files for the Android L port to the Nexus 4.
+This is final Lollipop preview lpx13d

-This is the rebase and current working repo and rebased from scratch for 81c LEGACY REPO is here https://github.com/Android-L-Porting-Team/Android-L-Mako
+LEGACY REPO is here https://github.com/Android-L-Porting-Team/Android-L-Mako
 ##Build Requirements
 The makefiles assume a linux environment where `abootimg` is avaliable.
 This is avaliable as a package for most distributions: